A team member forwarded this page to you

 Recurring issues

-The same problems come up sprint after sprint.
+The same problems come up sprint after sprint because incomplete items are never carried forward.
 The team stops believing the retro can fix anything.

 Missed signals